Brand Voice vs Tone: What’s the Difference?

 Go back to it the next day and see what happens.

-Then, start carving time like this into your schedule.
+Now, start carving “Take Five” time like this into your schedule.
 If you draw peace and inspiration from spending one morning a week with the dogs at the dog park, then book it.
-If you love film and feel that a Wednesday matinee is one of the best things since George Clooney’s birth, then block out that time (and don’t feel guilty, either.
+If you love film and feel that a Wednesday matinee is one of the best things since George Clooney’s birth, then block out that time and don’t feel guilty, either.
 This is one of freelancing’s perks.
-Take advantage of it).
-If you need yoga three times a week to keep the mental muscles happy, okay.
+Take advantage of it.
+If you need yoga three times a week to keep the mental muscles happy, do it.
 Dedication to craft is commendable.
-But so is dedication to your own sanity.
+But so is dedication to your own sanity and self-care.

 One of my former students, now an attorney, sent me an email the other day that said, “I just had to read a clause in a legal contract.
-Guess how many words it had it in it?
+Guess how many words it had in it?
 I’ll give you a hint: slightly more than twenty.”
-(I used to tell ’em to keep sentences as short as possible to make for easier reading.
-No, this rule doesn’t apply for everything.
-But it’s not a bad rule to guide you, at least in professional writing, which is what lawyers do.)

 Company and Mr. Smith Release.
 For good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the Company and Mr. Smith (the “Company Releasors”) do hereby remise, release and forever discharge and by these presents do for themselves and their successors, assigns, subsidiaries, parent corporation, affiliates, insurers, and past, present and future members, managers, employees, agents, and representatives remise, release and forever discharge Ms. Jones and her successors, legal representatives and assigns (the “Jones Releasees”) from, against and with respect to any and all actions, accounts, agreements, causes of action, complaints, charges, claims, covenants, contracts, costs, damages, demands, debts, defenses, duties, expenses, executions, fees, injuries, interest, judgments, liabilities, losses, obligations, penalties, promises, reimbursements, remedies, suits, sums of money, and torts of any kind and nature whatsoever, whether in law, equity or otherwise, direct or indirect, fixed or contingent, foreseeable or unforeseeable, liquidated or unliquidated, known or unknown, matured or unmatured, absolute or contingent, determined or determinable but excepting and excluding the Promissory Note (collectively, a “Claim”) which the Company Releasors ever had, now have, or which the Company Releasors hereafter can, shall or may have against the Buyer Releasees, related to, for, upon or by reason of any matter, cause or thing whatsoever from the beginning of time to the date hereof related to, for, upon or by reason of any matter, cause or thing whatsoever; provided, however, that this Release shall not affect, waive, extinguish or otherwise release the Jones Releasees from any and all future claims which the Company may have related to the Promissory Note.